 Active Savings is open to new or existing customers of Hargreaves Lansdown.
 Opening an Active Savings account only takes 10 minutes online, but if you are already a Hargreaves Lansdown client (with online access) it will only take about 60 seconds.
 Once you've opened an account the next step is to agree to let Hargreaves Lansdown make transactions on your behalf so that it can move money to and from your chosen savings accounts as per your instructions.
 Once you've clicked the button to say you agree the next step is to add funds to your Active Savings hub account and then choose your savings products, as shown in the image below:

 It's all very straightforward and the Active Savings service sits nicely within the existing Hargreaves Lansdown online user interface.
 That's good news given that Hargreaves Lansdown is the market leader when it comes to ease of use and customer service.
-It is even possible to view your Active Savings holdings via the HL iPhone app, but disappointingly you can't do more than that as yet.
-At the moment, you are just presented with a message saying that the full app functionality is on its way soon.
+It is even possible to view your Active Savings holdings via the HL iPhone app.

 You can deposit money into your Active Savings hub account from a debit card with a minimum amount of just £1.
 Of course, you need to ensure that you have enough money in your account to meet the minimum deposit requirement of the savings products you are considering.
-At present you can't move money from your existing investments on the Hargreaves Lansdown investment platform into Active Savings, nor can you use the Active Savings proposition within an HL ISA, SIPP or general investing account.
-So for example, you can't move your Hargreaves Landsdown ISA into your Active Savings account.
+At present, investors can only move money from an existing HL Fund and Share account into an Active Savings account, so long as the investments are sold and the trades settled.
+Investors cannot currently use the Active Savings proposition within an HL Stocks and Shares ISA, SIPP or general investing account.
+So for example, you can't move your Hargreaves Landsdown Stocks and Shares ISA into your Active Savings account.
 To all intents and purposes, the Active Savings platform and the wider Hargreaves Lansdown investment platform operate as two distinct and separate entities.
 If you want to move money between them you first have to withdraw funds into your personal current account and then add the funds back to the other platform via a debit card.

 Like other savings platforms, Hargreaves Lansdown Active Savings is not a bank and as such all money is temporarily held within a hub account at Barclays.
 Your money is held with Barclays until you decide which savings product you wish to deposit into.
 If you do not make a choice within 30 working days your money may be returned to your nominated bank account.
 While your money is temporarily held with Barclays it will be protected under the Financial Services Compensation Scheme (FSCS) rules as explained in the section below titled 'Is Hargreaves Lansdown Active Savings safe?'